irajwinder/Pixify/README.md

 # Pixify

 Pixify iOS application designed to search and explore images and collections using the Unsplash API.
-The app supports iPhone, iPad, and Mac devices and is built using UIKit with a Model-View-Intent (MVI) architecture.
+The app supports iPhone, iPad, and Mac devices and is built using SwiftUI with a Model-View-Intent (MVI) architecture.

 ## Table of Contents
 - [Features](#features)